 Connect the device to iTunes, confirm that the device is in Recovery Mode.
 If it's not in Recovery Mode, put it into Recovery Mode.

 When prompted, click OK.

 Close and reopen iTunes while the device remains connected.

 The device should now be recognized in Recovery Mode again.

 Try to restore again.

 If the steps above do not resolve the issue, try restoring using a known-good USB cable, computer, and network connection." from here.
 Reason for the battery change is that the iDevices seem to habitually doing weird things when the battery is no longer holding a charge etc. I have got the same error on a few phones with bad batteries, that is why I replace these with some of the more dubious errors.
 Especially the way yours has been acting reminds me of this.
-Also, check on this question.
-Try what Majesty is suggesting.
+Also, check on Try to restore get a error 29 Try what Majesty is suggesting.
 This does work for most of the iTunes errors.